DEMYSTIFYING THE SMOKE POINT...

 With the simple mechanics of frying with EVOO behind us, there's another bonus.
 Frying with extra virgin olive oil brings out the flavours of meats, seafood and veggies, especially those with coatings.
 Always remember that in many regions around the world, cooks have been frying with this is extraordinary ingredient for centuries.

-Although you are unlikely to be frying any food in oil that reaches its smoke point, you can use these temps* as a reference.
+Although you are unlikely to be frying any food in oil that reaches its smoke point with, these temps* are reference points.

 And you can save your used EVOO, too.
 If you're cooking in small quantities and you feel like frying uses up too much quality olive oil, you can simply strain and save in a jar for future frying.
-There's no need to discard this valuable ingredient, unless you've taken it above 425° for a lengthy cook time which would be a highly unusual frying process.
+There's no need to discard this valuable ingredient, unless you've taken it above 425° for a lengthy cook time which would be a highly unusual for any deep frying of food.

-*These are approximate and dependent on quality and whether a cooking oil is refined.
-Extra Virgin Olive Oil is not refined, and is fresh pressed.
+*These are approximate and dependent on quality and whether a cooking oil is heavily processed to make an oil from a seed.
+Extra Virgin Olive Oil is not processed, and is fresh pressed.
 Most olive oils on store shelves including those labelled as "extra virgin olive oil" have been refined and processed and as a result do not offer low levels of acidity, high antioxidants and quality.